Bogna Konior

 This talk explores the possibility of an Eastern European philosophy of technology, focusing on its inhuman or posthuman potential.
 Drawing on the works of Polish novelist, philosopher, and doctor Stanisław Lem, it examines how his writings reflected Poland's modern history, investigating why Eastern European intellectuals, unlike those in many other post-colonial and post-imperial regions at the time, embraced rather than rejected technological acceleration.
 It also considers how Lem's technological perspective challenges both humanist principles and dominant philosophies of his time, presenting a distinct "antihumanist stance" informed by his experiences of Nazi and Soviet occupations, his education as a doctor of medicine with an interest in biotechnology, and his studies of theology, information theory, and philosophy.
 Re-reading his work in the contemporary moment, the talk argues that technology itself is not merely a vessel for political and social dynamics, but an inhuman and not fully controllable causality.
 Furthermore, it explores possibilities for technological design that align with long-term evolutionary pathways, rather than contingent social morality.

 Bogna Konior is an Assistant Professor of Interactive Media Arts (IMA) at NYU Shanghai.
 She is also a Research Fellow in the Antikythera Program on Speculative Computation at the Berggruen Institute, and a mentor in the Synthetic Intelligence program at Medialab-Matadero Madrid.
-Her current academic project is on Polish science fiction writer and philosopher, Stanislaw Lem, and his neglected contribution to the theory of biotechnological evolution of autonomous reason.
+Her current academic project is on Polish science fiction writer and philosopher, Stanislaw Lem, and his neglected contribution to the theory of the biotechnological evolution of autonomous reason.
 She is also conducting a multimedia research project on female Catholic mysticism as an early form of cyberfeminism.

 keynote-morfino